by R.J. Jacob

 “The thought of you tribal thugs “bringing down the state” is fucking disturbing.” –Anonymous commenter

 The desire to feel secure through large structural systems is a thing of modernity.
-There are many reasons why people run to the state but fear is the primary drive— fear of poverty, crime, racism, hate, violence, terrorism, war, being a minority, and so forth.
-Bruce Schneier in his book Beyond Fear demonstrates how modern man makes tradeoffs based on the feeling of security, not the reality of security.
-It’s no coincidence that we have today a therapeutic nanny welfare state partnered with a massive big sister security industrial complex that works to make people feel more secure.
-The entire ideological premise of the American ruling class is to pretend to guard you from everything—including yourself.
+There are so many reasons why people run to the state but fear is the main reason — fear of poverty, crime, racism, hate, violence, terrorism, war, being a minority, and so forth.
+Bruce Schneier in Beyond Fear does a pretty good job explaining how modern man makes tradeoffs based on the feeling of security, not the reality of security.
+It’s no coincidence that we have today a therapeutic nanny welfare state partnered with a massive big sister security industrial complex doing CYA and aiming to make people feel more secure.

 Contrary to popular feeling, the state is a security crisis.
-Those who control the state can become its juiciest victims in less than a century.
-States evolve beyond their original intentions to institutionalize the very things they were designed to keep from being institutionalized in the first place.
-As the state expands and becomes larger, humans are presented with baffling security realities that force them to make the wrong decisions in real time, learn the wrong lessons from terrifying events, select the wrong targets, become cowards, and generally move in an anti-biological direction.
+States tend to evolve beyond their original intentions to institutionalize the very things they were designed to keep from being institutionalized in the first place.
+As the state expands and becomes larger, humans are presented with baffling security realities that force them to make the wrong decisions in real time, learn the wrong lessons from scary events, select the wrong targets, turn themselves into bitches, and generally move in an anti-biological direction.

-Of course, this is not to say all bigness is necessarily bad.
+This is not to say all bigness is necessarily bad.
 I think virtues of smallness should be applied only where necessary.
 Humans do remarkable things and bigness can be beautiful in many ways.
 The multi-ethnic empires of the Ottoman Dynasty and House of Habsburg managed to provide a decent deal of independence and self-determination to many of its regions, communities, and ethno-cultural groups.
-But as time has shown, it’s rare for bigness to stay intelligent for very long.
+But one thing is always certain, bigness does not stay intelligent for very long.